-Inspired by an outing to a stadium - where she realised that she (and those around her) didn’t know the words past the second line of ‘Amhrán na bhFiann’, and on discovering that there are no other books out there written about the anthem, Rachel J. Cooper of Abair Linn was inspired by what a book could possibly do to help.
+Inspired by an outing to a stadium - where she realised that she (and those around her) didn’t know the words past the second line of ‘Amhrán na bhFiann’, and on discovering that there are no other books out there written about the anthem, Rachel J. Cooper of Abair Linn publishing was inspired to write a children’s book teaching children all about it.

-She wants to start a nationwide initiative to learn the Irish national anthem.
+She has started a nationwide initiative to learn the Irish national anthem.
 It started with a competition for national schools to learn ‘Amhrán na bhFiann’.

-“I think we all know something about the majority of us in Ireland, a somewhat sad truth - most of us don’t know the words to our national anthem ‘Amhrán na bhFiann’ or ‘The Soldier’s Song’.
+“It is no secret that unfortunately most of us don’t know the words to our own national anthem ‘Amhrán na bhFiann’ or ‘The Soldier’s Song’.

 “A few years back, I went to a sports match and during the singing of the national anthem I realised that I didn’t know the words past the second line.
 I also realised that people around me were mumbling uncomfortably or looking at their phones.
 I then embarked on some minor research; asking people in general if they could sing the words starting with family and friends?
 Very few could,” she adds.